boxboat/aks-health-check/README.md

 | `CSM-7`     | Manual    | Configure distributed tracing |
 | `CSM-8`     | Manual    | Enable Azure Policy |

+## Special Thanks 🙏

+This project was inspired by the great work of [The AKS Checklist](https://www.the-aks-checklist.com/).
+Without seeing this, we would have not embarked on this journey.
+We were excited because it seemed like a great way to quickly go through MSFT's best practices, then build a report.
+Through practice, we decided to create a Google Doc for the report instead.
+This allowed us to provide more nuanced answers like "it depends" or "yes, but" or "no, but".

 ## Developing